15 Insanely Cool Things to Do in Moab Outdoors

 things-to-do-in-moab

-There is nothing better than rafting through Utah canyon country.
+There is nothing more fun than rafting through Canyon Country.

-Moab has a small airport and has a reasonably large skydiving scene.
+Moab has a small airport and skydiving scene if you are feeling adventurous.

-Take a drive down Potash road to see the canyon walls full of rock climbers enjoying the day soaking up the desert sun.
-There are also guiding outfits if you’d like to go rock climbing.
-Definitely, a fun outdoor thing to do in Moab!
+Take a drive down Potash Road to see the canyon walls full of rock climbers enjoying the day soaking up the desert sun.
+There are guiding outfits in town if you’d like to go climbing.

-Base Jump Moab is a guiding outfit offering this activity of hardcore adventure sport things to do in Moab!
-Coupled with a jump, they offer a video as well as a hoodie.
+Base jumping is an activity for super hardcore adventure sports athletes.
+BASE Jump Moab is a guiding outfit offering this activity.
+Along with the jump, they offer a video and a hoodie.

 utah-scenic-drive